OperaVaria/unit-converter-web/docs/README.md

 ## Technical background

 Our project is built on the Flask web framework, with a Python backend and a conventional HTML-CSS-JS frontend.
 No external website templates were utilized.
+The drop-down menus were made with the [Choices.js](https://github.com/Choices-js/Choices) plugin.
 The application relies greatly on the Jinja template engine in generating the HTML pages to achieve the most optimal website coding.
 The localization is done with the aid of the Flask-Babel extension, the language selection is stored in server-side sessions.